Overview

 How We Evaluated

-This comparison uses publicly available home loan rate data from major Indian banks and NBFCs as of June 2026, RBI monetary policy announcements and repo rate history from the RBI website, and standard amortisation calculations.
-All EMI figures were computed using the standard formula: EMI = [P × r × (1+r)^n] / [(1+r)^n – 1].
-Interest totals are for full-tenure without prepayments.
-The Home Loan EMI Calculator uses the same formula and allows you to model your exact numbers interactively.
+This comparison draws on publicly available home loan rate data from major Indian banks and NBFCs as of June 2026, RBI monetary policy announcements and repo rate history from the RBI website, and standard amortisation calculations.
+All EMI figures were computed using the standard formula: EMI = [P × r × (1+r)^n] / [(1+r)^n - 1].
+Interest totals cover the full tenure without prepayments.
+The Home Loan EMI Calculator uses the same formula and lets you model your exact numbers interactively.